5 things professionals in business can learn from elite sports men and women

 Business people don’t have the same setup as elite sports but still have ample opportunities to get the practice in.
 For example, if you want to become a better public speaker then practice, find opportunities and then practice, practice being bad until you are good.
 Seek out the best training courses and consistently strive to improve all aspects of your performance at work.

 Professionals in business have to work harder but seeking out feedback from peers, from team members and from leaders should be a given.
 Do not wait for an annual formal appraisal to find out how you are doing.
 Get people together to review what went well or not so well for recent projects, meetings, presentations and own the remediation actions as well as giving praise and positive feedback when it is deserved.

-It is more difficult for professionals in business to define and control their environment but the first place to start is the weekly schedule.
+It is more difficult for working professionals to define and control their environment but the first place to start is the weekly schedule.
 The day by day calendar controls where your scarce time and attention is focused.
-Do your utmost to make sure only the most important meetings make it onto the schedule and hence consume your time and attention otherwise the risk is busyness not business.
+Do your utmost to make sure only the most important meetings make it onto the schedule and hence consume your time and attention otherwise the risk is busyness, not business.

 In business, search out mentors and trusted peers to help with your career.
 Mentors and coaches are worth their weight in gold, if you don’t have one, now is the time to start.
 Every day you delay will make it more difficult.

-“Coaching is not an expense, it’s an investment”
+Coaching is not an expense, it’s an investment.

-5. Take responsibility (own your self-development) – Ronaldo has risen to the very top of his game by taking ownership and has a routine unlike any other player.
+5. Take responsibility (own your self-development) – Ronaldo has risen to the very top of his game by taking ownership and having a routine unlike any other player.
 Whilst Ronaldo is perhaps an extreme example, I think the following quote from the late Andy Grove, former CEO of Intel sums it up:

-“Your career is your business, and you are its CEO”
+“Your career is your business, and you are its CEO.”